What options are available to operators for the next generation of products?

-Up until five years ago Linux-based set-top boxes (STB) were the main platform for pay-TV operators.
+Up until five years ago Linux-based set-top boxes (STB) were the main platform for operators.
 However, the move towards IP delivered content, and the demand for premium applications such as Netflix, Amazon etc significantly increased the cost of developing Linux based boxes and just as important, the cost of maintaining these boxes.
-The obvious solution was to move towards platforms that incorporated many of the required STB features while still remaining open source.
+The obvious solution was to move towards platforms that incorporated many of the required STB features while open source.

 “Choosing the right operating system and platform for new STB launches is critical for success.”